Molly Macalister

 Molly Morell Macalister (18 May 1920 – 12 October 1979) was a New Zealand artist.
+She was the first woman artist in Aotearoa New Zealand to be awarded with a major public art commission in 1964 (A Māori Figure in a Kaitaka Cloak).
 Known for painting, woodcarving, and sculpture, her work is held in the collection of the Museum of New Zealand Te Papa Tongarewa.

 Early life

 Macalister was born in Invercargill and was the daughter of Catherine Holmes McQueen and Morell Macalister, a partner in the law firm Macalister Brothers.

 Education

-Macalister attended the Invercargill South School, Southland Girls’ High School, and the Chilton St James School in Lower Hutt.
+Macalister attended the Invercargill South School, Southland Girls’ High School, and the Chilton Saint James School in Lower Hutt.
 Her natural ability in drawing was noted as early as 1937.

 In 1938 Macalister enrolled at the Canterbury College School of Art (now Ilam School of Fine Arts).
 Although initially interested in painting and drawing she was drawn to sculpture and the teachings of Francis Shurrock.
 She assisted Shurrock in his work for the Education Court at the 1939–40 New Zealand Centennial Exhibition, Wellington.
 In her final year she won the sculpture prize.